top of page

 • A poster in a flimsy store-bought frame

-• Artwork with faded matting
+• Artwork with faded or outdated matting

 • A family photo that never made it onto the wall